Cottage Modern

 This charming new home addition included great room, mud room, laundry, porch, new siding, window/trim and roofing replacement.
 The home now has that rich, historic cottage character it formerly lacked

 This challenge was intriguing and required investigation.
 We began with conversations about what was and wasn’t working in their existing home.
-Christiane asked about everyday life.
+We asked about everyday life.
 How do you cook, entertain, and relax?
 How do you find quiet time?
 Where and when is the natural light best?
 These questions led inevitably to the tougher questions.
 What do the spaces lack?
-What would Kirsten and Steve change if they had the power to change anything they wanted?
+What would the homeowners change if they had the power to change anything they wanted?
 Our team heard their answers and made notes.
-We then began sorting their priorities distinguishing between wants and needs.
+We then began sorting their priorities, distinguishing between wants and needs.

 Exterior and Interior view of home addition, covered entry and stylish, hardworking mud room showing playful blue tile and built-in cabinetry